 Stay away (and keep your cat away too)

 Your backyard birds may well get used to your presence but if you get too close they’ll feel threatened and may abandon their nests (or box).
 It’s best to watch from a distance, and also to position any nesting boxes where curious pets can’t get to them.
 If your cat is a tenacious bird hunter, put a little bell on its collar to give your birds fair warning.

-Essentially birds have similar basic requirements to us; they just want a comfortable and safe place to live, so if you provide the right nesting materials, a ready-made home or two and a good food and water source, you should see an influx of feathered visitors every year.
+Essentially birds have similar basic requirements to us; they just want a comfortable and safe place to live, so if you provide the right nesting materials, a ready-made home, appropriate food and a water source, you should see an influx of feathered visitors every year.